PrefectHQ/prefect/docs/cloud/cloud_concepts/debug.md

 ### My flow is stuck in scheduled!

-The most likely culprit when a flow is stuck in scheduled is due to agent misconfiguration.
+The most likely culprit when a flow is stuck in scheduled is agent misconfiguration.
 Here are some steps for debugging your agent:

 1. Verify that your agent is running on your desired platform
 2. Check that the API token given to the agent is scoped to the same tenant as your flow